kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

-- Parts 1-3 (bounded tolerance with conservation and re-baseline; derived bound; `memoryManagerPolicyOptions` with `memory-drift-tolerance`) implemented behind the `MemoryManagerDriftTolerance` feature gate, disabled by default.
+- Parts 1-3 (bounded tolerance with conservation and re-baseline; derived bound; `memoryManagerPolicyOptions` with `memory-drift-tolerance`) implemented behind the `MemoryManagerDriftTolerance` feature gate, disabled by default;
+  the tolerance itself stays off until the option is set.
 - The `kubelet_memory_manager_drift_tolerance_bytes` and
   `kubelet_memory_manager_memory_drift_bytes` metrics.
 - Unit tests for the tolerated, rejected, gate-disabled and option paths.